 Ph.D.
 Wildlife Science, Fisheries and Wildlife, Magma cum laude, Oregon State University 2014.
 Thesis title: Worldwide Phylogeography and Local Population Structure of the Rough-toothed dolphin (Steno bredanensis)

 M.Sc.
-Wildlife Science, Fisheries and Wildlife, magma cum laude, Oregon State University, 2009.
-Thesis title: Humpback whales (Megaptera novaeangliae) in South Pacific breeding grounds: Allocation from feeding areas and abundance of the French Polynesia breeding stock.
+Wildlife Science, Fisheries & Wildlife, MCL, Oregon State University, 2009.
+Thesis: Humpback whales (Megaptera novaeangliae) in South Pacific breeding grounds: Allocation from feeding areas and abundance of the French Polynesia breeding stock

 M.A.T.
 Science Education, magma cum laude, Pacific University, Oregon, 1997.
 Thesis title: Gender inequalities in science education.